Mark Wastell - violoncello

 Davies - harp

 Welsh harpist Rhodri Davies first came to the attention of the London improv scene as a member of the Simon Fell Septet, performing at the Unsung Music Festival in 1996, shortly after he had joined the string duo of Fell & Wastell to form IST.
 Since that time Rhodri's star has risen with breathtaking rapidity, and he has subsequently worked with every key British improviser, in both European and International contexts.
-His arco and prepared harp techniques are quite literally revolutionary, and are rewriting the history of this most Celtic of instruments.
+His arco and prepared harp techniques are quite literally revolutionary, and are rewriting the history of this instrument.

 Wastell - violoncello